TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

-  -r, --proxy_for string   redirects the query to this implementation -l, --list               a list of downloaded abi files -d, --details            show the functions and events instead of summaries for all abi files -c, --count              show the number of abis downloaded -f, --find strings       search for function or event declarations given a four- or 32-byte code(s) -n, --hint strings       for the --find option only, provide hints to speed up the search -e, --encode string      generate the 32-byte encoding for a given canonical function or event signature
+  -r, --proxy_for string   redirects the query to this implementation -l, --list               a list of downloaded abi files -d, --details            show the functions and events instead of summaries for all abi files -U, --count              show the number of abis downloaded -f, --find strings       search for function or event declarations given a four- or 32-byte code(s) -n, --hint strings       for the --find option only, provide hints to speed up the search -e, --encode string      generate the 32-byte encoding for a given canonical function or event signature